 The Fair Credit Billing Act (1974) — The FCBA acts as an amendment to the related Truth in Lending Act and adds a number of consumer protections designed to prevent dishonest or unfair billing practices.

-Equal Credit Opportunity Act (1974) — One of the most important laws in consumer credit, the ECOA expressly forbids creditors from discriminating against applicants based on protected class such as age, sex, race, national origin, marital status and more.
+Equal Credit Opportunity Act (1974) — One of the most important laws in consumer credit, the ECOA expressly forbids creditors from discriminating against applicants based on protected classes, such as age, sex, race, national origin, marital status and more.

 Likewise, creditors can’t discriminate based on whether the applicant receives funds from the government such as welfare, social security, VA benefits, alimony and more.